thatkow/iterative_division/README.md

 ## Conversational Context

 For more information or assistance, refer to the conversation with the AI assistant on OpenAI's platform: [Link to Conversation](https://chatgpt.com/share/ce526598-1957-45ed-92b4-780f4f6d68d7)

----

-The link now points to the provided URL.
-If you need any further modifications, feel free to ask!